namor5772/GPS/README.md

 1. Displays the current time, date, lattitude, longtitude, speed (SOG) and height (ASL).
 A calculated day of the week is shown as (m, t, w, T, f, s, S) and displayed before the date.
 There is a facility to edit an offset to the UTC for displaying local time.
 This is retained when power is off.
 This screen is intended for navigating in the great outdoors.

     <img src="Images/Screen1.jpg" width="300" height="200">

+    The UTC offset occupies 4 character positions at the top right of the screen.
+Press RB (right button) to enter edit mode, with an underscore appearing under the 1st character to be edited.
+Now press LB (left button) several times to set the 1st character (the available characters are "blank",+,-,0,1,2,3,4,5,6,7,8,9,½).
+Press RB again and then RL several times to set the 2nd character.
+Repeat for 3rd and 4th characters.
+Finally press RB which exits edit mode.
+This error checks the input for validity, reformats it if necessary and redisplays it.
+An error becomes "  +0" while eg. "-½ 1" becomes "  -½".
+Non-edit mode is indicated by a "●" appearing under the 4th character.

 2. Just displays the time (UTC+adjustment) and date, with a calculated day of week shown as (Mon, Tue, Wed, Thu, Fri, Sat, Sun).
 Large fonts are used.
 This screen is intended for use as a household clock.
+In the top right had corner of the screen is displayed the adjustment in hours (and/or halves) to UTC that gives us the actual displayed time and date.

     <img src="Images/Screen2.jpg" width="300" height="200">
 3. Just displays the speed over ground (SOG) in km/h.
 It uses a larger font and display only to the nearest km/h, ie. no decimals.
 This screen is intended as a vehicle speedometer.